Dennis Rodman: Family

 Rodman married his first wife Annie Bakes in September 1992.
 They began dating in 1987 and had a daughter.
 Their relationship was marred by infidelities and accusations of abuse.
 They divorced after 82 days.

 On November 14, 1998, Rodman married model Carmen Electra at the Little Chapel of the Flowers in Las Vegas, Nevada.
 Nine days later, Rodman filed for an annulment claiming he was of "unsound mind" when they married.
 They reconciled, but Electra filed for divorce in April 1999.
 She later stated that it was an "occupational hazard" to be "Rodman's girlfriend".

-In 1999, Rodman met Michelle Moyer, with whom he had a son, Dennis Jr. ("DJ", b.
-April 25, 2001) and a daughter, Trinity (b.
-May 20, 2002).
+In 1999, Rodman met Michelle Moyer, with whom he had a son, Dennis Jr. ("DJ", born April 25, 2001) and a daughter, Trinity (born May 20, 2002).
 Moyer and Rodman married in 2003 on his 42nd birthday.
 Michelle Rodman filed for divorce in 2004, although the couple spent several years attempting to reconcile.
 The marriage was officially dissolved in 2012, when Michelle again petitioned the court to grant a divorce.
 It was reported that Rodman owed $860,376 in child and spousal support.

 DJ started playing college basketball for Washington State in 2019.
 He later transferred to USC in 2023.
 Rodman's daughter Trinity is a professional soccer player for the Washington Spirit and the United States national team.
 In a 2024 interview, Trinity stated she rarely heard from him while growing up, and as an adult, saying, "He’s not a dad.
 Maybe by blood, but nothing else."

 On July 14, 2020, Rodman's father Philander died of prostate cancer in Angeles City, Philippines, at age 79.
 Dennis had previously reconciled with his father in 2012 when he made a trip to the Philippines after decades of being estranged.